We use cookies to enhance your experience. By clicking "Accept," you consent to the use of all cookies. Learn more in our policy.

 Fonts:

-for better perceived speed.Images:
+font-display: swap for better perceived speed.Images:

 Responsive:

-.The goal: instant render inside the Notion block.
+max-width.clamp() or rem.The goal: instant render inside the Notion block.

 Blank iframe?

-Your host might be sending X-Frame-Options: DENY
+Your host might be sending X-Frame-Options: DENY or a restrictive frame-ancestors.

-Check your response headers with your browser’s devtools or curl -I
+Check your response headers with your browser’s devtools or curl -I.

 “Refused to connect” error?
 Some services disallow being embedded off-site.
 There’s nothing you can fix client-side if the server forbids it.
 Host your own page or use the platform’s official embed URL.